 Volunteers and unpaid workers are specifically excluded from the definition of ‘employee’ in the Equal Opportunity Act (except for the purposes of sexual harassment).
 However, volunteers may both receive and provide services within the meaning of the Equal Opportunity Act and may be covered by the Equal Opportunity Act’s service provisions.

-Discrimination in contract work (s 21) covers discrimination in the terms on which a principal allows a contract worker to work.
-This includes:
+Discrimination in contract work (s 21 Equal Opportunity Act) covers discrimination in the terms on which a principal allows a contract worker to work.

 - not allowing a contract worker to work or continue to work;